 Ome N’ala Igbo (Igbo/African Tradition) is a Religion

-Let me simply put it this way – religion is a way of life.
-This being the case, just like any other agreement, laws, and punishments are usually put in place to enforce the agreed beliefs – do this; don’t do that.
+This being the case, as with any other agreement, laws and punishments are usually put in place to enforce the agreed-upon beliefs – do this; don't do that.

-But in Igbo land and Africa in general, there seems to be a misunderstanding that Igbo tradition is a religion like other religions such as Christianity, Islam, Buddhism, Hinduism, and so on.
+But in Igbo land and Africa in general, there seems to be a misunderstanding that Igbo tradition is a religion like other religions, such as Christianity, Islam, Buddhism, Hinduism, and so on.

 As most Africans are ill-informed that our tradition is our religion, you often hear some traditional rulers say they are Christian Traditional rulers.
 That sounds like a conflict of interest in my opinion.

 The British allowed the Sharia legal system to continue in the northern part of Nigeria.
-Before the British, Usman dan Fodio had already conquered the indigenous people of northern Nigeria – the Hausa people.
+Before the British, Usman Dan Fodio had already conquered the indigenous people of northern Nigeria – the Hausa people.

 He established the Sokoto caliphate and replaced the Hausa tradition (religion) with Islam and its Sharia law.
 Sharia courts enforce Sharia laws.

-Customary law like Sharia law covers areas such as land, marriage, divorce, birth, death, and so on.
-These matters are heard at the customary courts based on the beliefs of the people, and their religion.
-There’s even a customary court of appeal.
+Customary law, like Sharia law, covers areas such as land, marriage, divorce, birth, death, and so on.
+These matters are heard at the customary courts based on the beliefs of the people and their religion.
+There's even a customary court of appeal.

-As Albert Einstein noted; “a perfection of means, and confusion of aims, seems to be [their] main problem.”
+As Albert Einstein noted, "A perfection of means, and confusion of aims, seems to be [their] main problem.”

 That means they don't even know why they are traditional rulers in the first place.
 If they knew, then they wouldn't claim to be Christian Eze.

-It happened in Warri, Delta State – Nigeria about three years ago.
+It happened in Warri, Delta State, Nigeria, about three years ago.
 The OLU of Warri (King of Warri) declared that he had become a born-again Christian.

 Well, there was nothing wrong with that.
 His decision was within his right to freedom of worship.